 For necessary expenses of the Financial Crimes Enforcement Network, including hire of passenger motor vehicles; travel and training expenses of non-Federal and foreign government personnel to attend meetings and training concerned with domestic and foreign financial intelligence activities, law enforcement, and financial regulation; services authorized by 5 U.S.C.
-3109; not to exceed \$12,000 for official reception and representation expenses; and for assistance to Federal law enforcement agencies, with or without reimbursement, [\$126,000,000] \$126,963,000, of which not to exceed \$34,335,000 shall remain available until September 30, [2022] 2023.
+3109; not to exceed [\$12,000] \$45,000 for official reception and representation expenses; and for assistance to Federal law enforcement agencies, with or without reimbursement, [\$126,963,000] \$190,539,000, of which not to exceed [\$34,335,000] \$94,600,000 shall remain available until September 30, [2023] 2024 for information technology and to implement Division F of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021 (Public Law 116-283).